splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

 #.
 In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Incident policies` and then the incident policy you want to add alert routing conditions to.
 #.
 Select the :guilabel:`Alert Routing` tab to see the list of alerts that are currently routed to the incident policy.
 #.
-To filter the alerts routed to the incident policy, select :guilabel:`Add Filters`.
+To filter the alerts routed to the incident policy based on the data in the alerts, select :guilabel:`Add Filters`.
     #.
 Select a filter field.
-Use :guilabel:`source` to route alerts based on a detector name.
+For example, use :guilabel:`source` to route alerts based on a detector name.
     #.
 Select the :guilabel:`=` (equal to) or :guilabel:`!=` (not equal to) operator.
     #.
 Select a filter value.
     #.
 Select :guilabel:`Enter` to save your condition.